A review of the Canon EF 1.4x Extender II

 Another issue with extenders can be image degradation.
 As you are placing more and more pieces of glass between your sensor and subject, image quality is likely to decrease slightly.
 I have not really noticed this in any of my images taken with the EF Extender II – though I am not one to do too much “pixel peeping” at 100% looking for flaws either.

-If you are on a budget and looking to get a bit more reach out of a lens like the 70-200, the Canon 1.4x EF Extender II might be the perfect way to do it.
-For the new super-telephoto lenses the newest version may be more appropriate.
+If you are on a budget and looking to get a bit more reach out of a lens like the 70-200, the Canon 1.4x EF Extender II (or a current version) might be the perfect way to do it.
 Using the version II for almost 8 months I’ve had no issues and am happy with the photographs I have been able to make with it.
 Glad to say buying this accomplished exactly the purpose for which I purchased it!